Search by Keyword

 Recording History

-This song was also one of the ten songs recorded on that historic day of February 11th, 1963, the day chosen to produce the first Beatles album, "Please Please Me."
-The third of three session that day (the evening session) was held between 7:30 and 10:45 pm at EMI Studio Two.
-Keep in mind that they had been recording since 10 am with only two 1 and 1/2 hour breaks in between.
-But those weren’t even breaks for The Beatles since they were determined to keep practicing while George Martin and his staff took their breaks.
+"Anna" was also one of the ten songs recorded on that historic session held on February 11th, 1963, the day chosen for recording the very first Beatles album, "Please Please Me."
+The third of three sessions on that day (the evening session) was held between 7:30 and 10:45 pm at EMI Studio Two.
+Keep in mind that the band had been recording since 10 am and had only two 1 and 1/2 hour breaks in between.
+But these were not really actual breaks for them since the group was determined to keep practicing while producer George Martin and his staff took their breaks.

-Both the mono and stereo mixes of the song, as well as the rest of their first album, were created on February 25th, 1965 in the control room of EMI Studio One by George Martin and engineers Norman Smith and A.B.
+Both the mono and stereo mixes of "Anna," along with as the rest of the entire "Please Please Me" album, were created on February 25th, 1965 in the control room of EMI Studio One by George Martin and engineers Norman Smith and A.B.
 Lincoln.

 Song Structure and Style

-The song begins with a four measure instrumental introduction highlighted by George Harrison playing the piano riff heard on the original record (played by Floyd Cramer) very convincingly on his electric guitar while Ringo plays a drum rhythm not unlike the one heard two years later on “Ticket To Ride.”
-Note the squeaky bass drum pedal which can be especially heard during the introduction, although it can be detected throughout the song.
-George Martin, when interviewed in 1987 concerning the album’s first CD release, related that if he would have realized how closely scrutinized this album would have been so many years later, he would have done something about the squeaky drum pedal.
+The song "Anna" starts out with a four measure instrumental introduction highlighted by George Harrison playing the piano riff witnessed on the original record (played by Floyd Cramer) very convincingly on his electric guitar while Ringo performs a drum rhythm not unlike the one heard two years later on the Beatles' track “Ticket To Ride.”
+Notice here on "Anna," however, Ringo's squeaky bass drum pedal which can be especially heard during the intro, although it can easily be detected throughout the song.
+George Martin, when he was interviewed in 1987 concerning the album’s first CD release, related that if he would have realized how closely scrutinized this album would have been so many years later, he would have done something about the squeaky drum pedal.

-The Beatles give careful detail to the most intricate characteristics of the song, which shows how rehearsed and “fresh in their minds” it was.
+The Beatles here give careful detail to the most intricate characteristics of the song, which thereby shows how rehearsed and “fresh in their minds” it was.
 Lennon’s vocal style is his precise interpretation of the original, as Arthur Alexander was known as one of his favorite singers.
-Note the pronunciation of certain words, which turns, for instance, “more” into “mo,” as Lennon continued to be inspired to sing throughout the next couple of years (evidenced in “I Should Have Known Better”, “When I Get Home” and “No Reply”).
+The listener should here note the pronunciation of certain words, which turns, for example, “more” into “mo,” as Lennon continued to sing throughout the next couple of years (evidenced in “I Should Have Known Better”, “When I Get Home” and “No Reply”).

-Note also the lyrical phrasing of the word “girl” which habitually appears at the end of many lines.
-Lennon, by inspiration, copies this style in his songwriting as well (evidenced in “Please Please Me” and “Thank You Girl”).
-As the first verse ends, we hear George and Paul copy the intricately hushed backing vocals, giving more evidence of precise detail.
-As the climactic bridge begins, the background vocals harmonize, sometimes slightly off key, while Lennon excitingly tackles the emotion of the lyrics that depict supreme self-pity, this reflecting his personal life experience with romance.
+Note here the lyrical phrasing of the word “girl” which habitually appears at the end of many lines.
+Lennon, by inspiration, copies this style in his songwriting as well (evidenced in “Please Please Me” as well as “Thank You Girl”).
+As the first verse ends, we hear George and Paul copy the intricately hushed background vocals, giving more evidence of precise detail.
+As the climactic bridge begins, the backing vocals harmonize, sometimes a bit off key, while Lennon excitingly tackles the emotion of the lyrics that depict supreme self-pity, this reflecting his personal life experience with romance.
 This he is also inspired to continue in his future songwriting, for instance, in “I’ll Cry Instead” and “I’m A Loser.”
-He then concludes this emotive bridge with his catch-in-the-throat “oh-oh-oh-oh’s” escalating downward to the last verse, which lyrically finalizes the relationship with the “give back your ring” line and the evidence of conceding to the other guy.
-The emotional punch of these lyrics, as well as the convincing delivery of The Beatles, brings this R&B standard to an audience who otherwise would have never experienced it.

-It’s important to note once again that this was a live recording, just as they had rehearsed, with no edits or overdubs.
-One can only imagine the impact a performance of this caliber would have on a live audience at The Cavern Club in Liverpool, which would make this band stand head-and-shoulders above the other “beat” group competition floating around the clubs in the early '60s.
+It is important to detail here once again that this was a live recording just as The Beatles had rehearsed with no edits or overdubbing.
+The listener can only imagine all of the impact a performance of this caliber would have for those Beatles' enthusiasts who were in attendance at Liverpool's Cavern Club, which would make this band stand head-and-shoulders above all of the other “beat” groups performing in the clubs in the early '60s.
 And since the original was released in September of 1962, not all that much time had transpired to allow them to perfect the song in this way and to make it their own.
 This shows the dedication The Beatles had when they felt strongly enough about a good song.

 The test of a good song is also when you can retain the melody in your memory after being heard.
-This is the case with “Anna,” as evidenced in the television show “Married…With Children.”
-A classic episode of this show, “Oldies But Young’uns,” shows character Al Bundy with this song “stuck in his head,” but not being able to remember the words or identity.
+This is the case with “Anna,” as evidenced in the US televison show “Married…With Children.”
+A classic episode of this program entitled “Oldies But Young’uns” shows character Al Bundy with this song “stuck in his head,” but not being able to remember the words or identity.

 American Releases

-The next release of "Anna" appeared in the abortive intention of Vee-Jay featuring the song as a single.
-They printed a limited edition of test copies of a disc jockey promotional single pairing "Anna" with “Ask Me Why” (VJDJ #8).
-Being that Vee-Jay records had been primarily an R&B label, they may have been impressed enough with The Beatles’ rendition of this rhythm and blues classic to feature it as a single.
-The numbers etched in the trail-off area of the single pre-date the February release of their single “Twist And Shout,” so we can easily date the pressing of these promotional singles to February of 1964.
+The next American release of "Anna" appeared as the abortive intention of Vee-Jay Records featuring the song as a single.
+The label printed up a limited number of test copies of a disc jockey promo single that paired "Anna" with “Ask Me Why” (VJDJ #8).
+Being that Vee-Jay had been primarily known as an R&B label, it is quite possible that they were impressed enough with The Beatles’ take on this rhythm and blues classic to feature it as their next single.
+The matrix number that was etched in the trail-off area of the single pre-dates the February release of their single “Twist And Shout,” so we can easily date the pressing of these promotional singles to February of 1964.
 Vee-Jay apparently decided to scrap this idea and release “Twist And Shout” as a single instead, possibly with the knowledge that this song was to be featured on the February 23rd, 1964 Ed Sullivan Show.
 An interesting note concerning this DJ single is that there are so far only four copies found to be in existence.
 This makes the Vee-Jay promotional single of “Anna / Ask Me Why” one of the rarest of all US Beatles records.

-The next US appearance of the song then takes us to March 22nd, 1965, when Capitol records turned its attention to the early Beatles catalog with their release, “The Early Beatles.”
-Being a part of this collection ensured that “Anna (Go To Him)” would be available to all Beatles fans to this day and beyond.
-Interestingly, Capitol didn’t utilize the official EMI mono mix for the mono version of this disc but instead created their own “type B” foldover mono mix by combining both channels of the stereo mix.
+The next US appearance of the song takes us to March 22nd, 1965, when Capitol Records turned its attention to the early Beatles catalog with their LP “The Early Beatles.”
+Being a part of this official collection ensured that “Anna” would be available to all Beatles fans to this day and beyond.
+Interestingly, Capitol didn’t utilize the official EMI mono mix for the mono version of this album but instead created their own “type B” foldover mono mix by combining both channels of the original stereo mix.
 Therefore, the superior mono mix created by George Martin on February 25th, 1963 was not available in America for a long time.
 This album then appeared on an individual CD on January 21st, 2014, this CD containing both the original US 1964 mono and stereo mixes on one disc.

-The first time the original British "Please Please Me" album was made available in the US was the "Original Master Recording" vinyl edition released through Mobile Fidelity Sound Lab in January of 1987.
+The first time the original British "Please Please Me" album was made available in America was with the "Original Master Recording" vinyl edition released through the Mobile Fidelity Sound Lab in January of 1987.
 This album included "Anna" and was prepared utilizing half-speed mastering technology from the original master tape on loan from EMI.
 This version of the album was only available for a short time and is quite collectible today.

-On February 26th, 1987, however, the original British "Please Please Me" album, containing “Anna,” was released on compact disc for the first time, a vinyl version coming out on July 21st, 1987.
-This was only available in mono at the time of release and fortunately contained the excellent George Martin mono mix from February 25th, 1963.
-The album was then remastered in stereo and was released on CD on September 9th, 2009 and on vinyl on November 13th, 2012, restoring the original stereo mix of the song.
+On February 26th, 1987, the original UK "Please Please Me" album, containing “Anna,” was released on compact disc, the vinyl edition coming out on July 21st, 1987.
+This was only made available in mono at the time of release and fortunately contained the excellent George Martin mono mix created on February 25th, 1963.
+This was later remastered in stereo and was released on CD on September 9th, 2009 and on vinyl on November 13th, 2012, restoring the original stereo mix of the song.

-Capitol released the box set “Compact Disc EP Collection” on June 30th, 1992 which contained “Anna” due to its inclusion on the original British EP “Beatles No. 1.”
+Capitol then released their box set “Compact Disc EP Collection” on June 30th, 1992, this containing “Anna” due to the song being featured on the 1963 British EP “Beatles No. 1.”

-On April 11th, 2006, the box set “The Capitol Albums, Volume 2” was released, which contains all four Beatles albums released in 1965.
-“The Early Beatles” was therefore contained in this set, including the song "Anna" in both stereo and "Type B" foldover mono as originally contained on the 1965 Capitol album.
+On April 11th, 2006, the box set titled “The Capitol Albums, Volume 2” was released, thus containing all four US Beatles albums released in 1965.
+“The Early Beatles” was therefore contained in this set, including the song "Anna" in both stereo and "Type B" foldover mono as was originally featured on the 1965 Capitol album.

-The song was also included in a box set entitled “The Beatles In Mono,” which was released on September 9th, 2009 and contained the entire EMI Beatles catalog in its original mono state.
+The song was also included in a box set entitled “The Beatles In Mono,” which was released on CD on September 9th, 2009 and on vinyl on September 9th, 2014, thus containing the entire EMI Beatles catalog in its original mono state.

-On November 11th, 2013, the album "On Air - Live At The BBC Volume 2" was released, which features an interesting version of "Anna" as recorded on August 1st, 1963 for the radio program "Pop Go The Beatles."
-This recording shows how the song became more comfortable for the group as time progressed, John's vocal delivery being near-flawless and Paul's bass work, very clear in this recording, being performed beautifully, not to mention the absence of the squeaky drum pedal!
+On November 11th, 2013, the album "On Air - Live At The BBC Volume 2" was released, which featured a quite interesting rendition of "Anna" as recorded on August 1st, 1963 for the BBC radio program "Pop Go The Beatles."
+This recording displays how the song became more comfortable for them as time went on, Lennon's vocal delivery being near-flawless and Paul's bass work, more vibrant in this newer recording, being performed beautifully, not to mention the absence of the squeaky drum pedal!
 Also released around this date was a 14-track sampler of the above album for promotional purposes, "Anna" being included therein.

-On December 17th, 2013, iTunes released a 59 track compilation album entitled "Bootleg Recordings 1963" only available on their downloading platform, their BBC June 25th, 1963 performance of "Anna" for the program "Pop Go The Beatles" being included therein.
+On December 17th of 2013, iTunes released a 59 track compilation album entitled "Bootleg Recordings 1963" only made available on their downloading platform, the band's BBC June 25th, 1963 performance of "Anna" for the show "Pop Go The Beatles" being included therein.
 The purpose of this release was to extend the copyright of these recordings under European Union law from 50 years (which would have expired at the end of 2013) to 70 years (until 2033), this being considered an official release.
-This compilation album was only available in the US on that date to those in the know for a number of hours for $39.99 in its entirety or to be purchased as individual tracks, but was later made available for purchase as well.
+This compilation album was only available in America on that date to those in the know for a few hours for $39.99 in its entirety or to be purchased as individual tracks, but was later made available for purchase as well.

 Live Performances

 The song was not only a favorite of John's but of George's as well, fans sending up requests to the stage that read: "Please sing 'Anna' for George.'"
-They loved playing the song live and did so exhaustively between December, 1962 and January, 1963, locally and during their final Hamburg trip at the end of 1962.
+They loved playing the song on stage and did so exhaustively between December of 1962 and January of 1963 locally and during their final Hamburg trip at the end of 1962.
 Therefore, they knew the song very well by the time the February recording date at EMI Studios came along.
-However, the song was performed only sparingly after this time, as it was not included in any of their national British tours of 1963 and thereafter absent from their set lists.
-They preferred to perform other tracks from their first album, such as "Misery" and "Baby It's You," as late as June of 1963, as well as the non-recorded track "Some Other Guy."
+However, "Anna" was played only sparingly after this time as it wasn't included in any of their national British tours of 1963 and thereafter absent from their set lists.
+They preferred to perform other tracks from their first album, such as "Misery" and "Baby It's You," as late as June of 1963, as well as their non-recorded track "Some Other Guy."

-One time that they did perform "Anna" in 1963 was on April 4th during a unique hour-long concert at Roxburgh Hall, Stowe School in Stowe, Bucks, which was an all-boys school with minimal screaming girls in attenadance.
-As detailed above, "Anna" was among the 22 Beatles' songs performed on this day, this being only two weeks after their version was released on the "Please Please Me" album.
+One time that the group did perform "Anna" in 1963 was on April 4th of that year during a unique hour-long concert at Roxburgh Hall, Stowe School in Stowe, Bucks, which was an all-boys school with minimal screaming girls in attenadance.
+As stated above, "Anna" was among the 22 Beatles' songs performed on this day, this being only two weeks after their version was released on the "Please Please Me" album.

 Conclusion

 The sheer exuberance of the performance by the band (not just Lennon) shows the great respect they had for the song, which drove them to adapt musically to the original as well as mimic vocally as best as they could.
-Upon listening, you could tell that they took the task of recording this song very seriously, which was an excellent counterpoint to the previous lighthearted song, “Misery.”
-“Anna (Go To Him)” by The Beatles, therefore, goes down in recording history as a testament to a great, but highly unnoticed, rhythm and blues singer / songwriter, Arthur Alexander.
+Upon listening, you can tell that the group took the task of recording this song seriously, this track being an excellent counterpoint to the previous lighthearted song, “Misery.”
+The Beatles' rendition of “Anna (Go To Him),” therefore, goes down in recording history as a testament to a great, but highly unnoticed, rhythm and blues singer / songwriter, Arthur Alexander.

 Song Summary